New Graduate Funding Policies

 Please note: For all appointments, the total pay listed below is divided into even monthly payments.
 Fall semester has four payments (September, October, November, and December).
 Spring semester has five payments (January, February, March, April, and May).
 Summer semester has three payments (June, July and August).
 Any irregular assistantship terms (e.g. six months) will have a salary prorated based on the number of months.

-Minimum Salaries + Stipends:
+Minimum Stipends:

 Graduate Student Lecturer (GSL)